CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/2 - MVP Part 2/README.md

 ### Project Documentation

 The README files provide the necessary information to build the project and run the tests.
-It provides all necessary information with visual aid which is a good touch.
 Usage documentation also shows how to use the framework with an example project.
-However to reach complete information user needs to read the instructions of all repositories.
+However, to reach complete information user needs to read the instructions of all repositories.
 It would be helpful to add more explanations to show how to use the project.

 Requirement | Finding
 ------------ | -------------